esmith78/nys-hospital-compare/README.md

 # nys-hospital-compare
 Produces a Shiny dashboard which enables users to compare performance among hospitals in New York State on the basis of volume and cost for major medical conditions and surgical procedures.
+Users may select the county, condition or procedure, and severity of illness to display the median volume and cost among all hospitals meeting the selected criteria.
+They may then select the name of a particular facility to view its specific volume and median cost.
+A two-way, color-coded table displays the names of each hospital, grouping them into pairs based on volume and cost which allows the user to quickly and easily identify high-volume/ low cost (better performing) hospitals.